GE profit, revenue top Wall Street forecasts

 Revenue at the world’s largest maker of jet engines and electric turbines fell 8.2 percent to $35.2 billion, but was above the $34.7 billion that Wall Street had anticipated.

-The revenue decline reflects the continued scaling back of GE Capital and the sale of a majority stake of the NBC Universal entertainment business to Comcast Corp.
+The revenue decline reflects the continued scaling back of GE Capital and the sale of a majority stake of the NBC Universal entertainment business to Comcast Corp (CMCSA.O).
 Revenue at GE’s industrial businesses was up 14 percent.

 “What was most impressive was organic growth,” said Perry Adams, senior vice president at Huntington Wealth Advisors in Traverse City, Michigan.
 “Segment profits were up 14 percent, and 11 percent of that was from organic growth -- just a really solid quarter.”